RoboticOceanographicSurfaceSampler/t-rake/docs/PythonAPI.md

 <b>Parameters:</b>
 `ADCHandle`: The opaque ADC handle returned from a call to Initialize().
 This identifies the ADC instance.
 <b>Returns:</b> ***None***

+This function will stop the background data acquisition and writing of the file.

 ### Examples